fan2/python/pylib/io.md

 [Encoding declarations](https://docs.python.org/3/reference/lexical_analysis.html#encoding-declarations):

 If no encoding declaration is found, the default encoding is UTF-8.
-In addition, if the first bytes of the file are the UTF-8 byte-order mark (`b'\xef\xbb\xbf'`), the declared file encoding is UTF-8 (this is supported, among others, by Microsoft’s **notepad**).
+In addition, if the first bytes of the file are the UTF-8 byte-order mark (`b'\xef\xbb\xbf'`), the declared file encoding is UTF-8 (this is supported, among others, by Microsoft's **notepad**).

 [Reading Unicode file data with BOM chars in Python](https://stackoverflow.com/questions/13590749/reading-unicode-file-data-with-bom-chars-in-python)